v0dro/Huia/README.md

 You can run Huia scripts using the bundled `huia` binary or interactively using the interactive REPL, `hirb`.

+## Extinction of the Huia

+Melodious as its Māori name, the gentle Huia bird seems a fowl lost from an ancient bestiary.

+Always in pairs, their life one long low liquid interchange, they rarely flew, but hopped and probed in deepest thickets preening and balancing, antiphonal.

+They fed upon the luscious huhu grub under mossed and lichened podocarps
+— fed and hopped so lovingly together that if a Māori noosed one bird, its mate would come to hand.

+Working together, joint custodians, His straight crow-bar beak and Her thin curving probe, utterly unlike, conjoined to wingle out tree-eating grubs.

+Never widespread or numerous, their superb sober plumes made mourning-wear for centuries until Cook visited.
+The stuffed ones soon were 'musts' for lounge-rooms, though few knew how well their natures fitted these strange bills.

+Charmed by his captive pair,
+Buller records how native know-how and the foreign gun took in 600 skins from a week's work
+— most of the world's remaining stock:
+'Now safely on the increase'.
+A common bird today in Auckland's antique shops, its loving notes that ranged from purest whistles to what seemed a puppy's whining call, are gone, lost, all before the age of tapes and films.
+The bird remains supreme in words of those who loved and stuffed it.

+And our museum has one — that is, of course, a pair.

+    — by Mark O'Connor.

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/huia/fork )